Elemente der Mathematik favor publications of the following kind:

 Footnotes should be avoided.

 Figures have to be submitted in TikZ format within LaTeX, or in printing quality in pdf, eps, or jpg format.
 Figure files should not refer to non-standard fonts.
-Figures in color will be converted to grayscale for the printed version.
-Exceptions are possible if the author is willing to contribute the extra costs of color printing.
-However, color figures will appear in their original form in the electronic online version of Elemente.
+Elemente is printed in color.
+The online version is also in color.

 All figures, tables, etc. should be numbered.